How To Attract Guests To Be On Your Podcast

 Do not oblige your guest to share the episode.

-Asking your guest to share the episode is an indication that you are an amateur.
+Asking your guest to share the episode is common place but don't force it.

-Do not invite just to increase your audience.
+Do not invite guests just to increase your audience.

 Although having a high-profile guest is a key to increasing your audience, that should not be your primary motivation.